EEGSignalProcessing/TMSEEG/README.md

 INTRODUCTION
 -------------------
 TMSEEG is a Matlab App designed for streamlined processing of EEG data collected during TMS application.
 Processing steps are presented using a GUI format with modularity.

 REQUIREMENTS
 --------------------
-TMSEEG was built on MATLAB v2013a, with use of EEGLAB v12.0.2.6b.
-Both EEGLAB and MATLAB support backward compatibility with more recent releases.
+TMSEEG was built originally on MATLAB 2013a, with use of EEGLAB v12.0.2.6b.
+This updated version is re-packaged using MATLAB 2017b and EEGLAB v14.1.1b.
+This updated version requires MATLAB (2013a or later version) and EEGLAB v14.1.1b.

 * MATLAB  - http://www.mathworks.com/products/matlab/
 * EEGLAB  - http://sccn.ucsd.edu/eeglab/downloadtoolbox.php